surveysolutions/docs/content/interviewer/web-interviewer/web-interviewer-cati/index.md

 </CENTER>

-This allows to avoid purchasing the tablets and to re-use the computer equipment available in the existing call-centre.
+This allows to avoid purchasing the tablets and to re-use the computer equipment available in an existing call-centre.

-If the survey is a CATI survey, the designer of the questionnaire should avoid the questions that are not supported under such circumstances (picture, GPS, etc), and, perhaps, extend the interview result codes to include telephone-related
+If the survey is a CATI survey, the designer of the questionnaire should avoid the questions that cannot be used under such circumstances (picture, GPS, etc), and, perhaps, extend the interview result codes to include telephone-related outcomes:
-outcomes:

 - respondent out of the service area;
 - phone number always busy;